Released: 14th July 2003

 In an early example of TV talent show contestants casually borrowing recent songs to cover, Invisible was also released in America just a few months later by American Idol runner-up Clay Aiken.
 It sounds…well, pretty much as you’d expect, although as a curio it does contain a significantly longer middle-eight, albeit one that seems like it’s hopped over from a completely different song.
 Easily the most interesting aspect of Clay Aiken’s Invisible is listening out for how much of D-Side’s version is still present.
 It’s most evident within the last minute or so, but there are some backing vocals – and possibly ad-libs – that sound remarkably familiar.

-For D-Side, Invisible was their most successful single in the UK.
-It peaked at #7, and in a kinder climate for boybands, would surely have been much, much bigger.
+In the UK, Invisible was D-Side‘s highest-peaking single, reaching #7.
+Yet, in a sign of just how far boybands had fallen, it fell outside the top 200 biggest sellers of the year (Speechless, incidentally, was #200 with 37,000 copies).
+In a kinder climate, the track would surely have been much, much bigger.
 But these were increasingly dark times for pop music, and that gap in the market was there for a reason.
 Regardless, Invisible is a late, great addition to the roster, albeit one that does romance in a very questionable manner.
 It remains an essential (and criminally underrated) pop gem well worth revisiting.